sheriffdeen-yusuf/alx_first_group_project/README.md

-This project contain the implementation of _printf function from scratch .
+This project contain the implementation of _printf function from scratch.